-Credit Through Portfolio Development and Assessment

-Steps for developing a portfolio are as follows:
+Credit through Portfolio Development and Assessment Steps for developing a portfolio are as follows:

-- 1. The student reviews her/his prior learning and notes which experiences are comparable to college level learning.
+1 The student reviews her/his prior learning and notes which experiences are comparable to college level learning.
 This might encompass such experiences as employment, education (non-credit courses or seminars), volunteer work, recreation and hobbies, civic and political activities, publications travel, awards, organizational involvement, music or theater work, or languages.
 In documenting these activities or experiences, the student must demonstrate what knowledge or competencies were attained from these learning opportunities and these must be comparable to college level learning.
-The specific competencies gained must be fully documented. - 2.
-The student meets with the advisor and the Portfolio Program Coordinator to review. - 3.
-If these experiences appear to have involved college learning, then a portfolio for these experiences may be prepared. - 4.
-All portfolios will be bound in a manner described by the Portfolio Program Coordinator and consistent with the academic discipline for which the portfolio is prepared.
+The specific competencies gained must be fully documented.

+2 The student meets with the advisor and the Portfolio Program Coordinator to review.

+3 If these experiences appear to have involved college learning, then a portfolio for these experiences may be prepared.

+4 All portfolios will be bound in a manner described by the Portfolio Program Coordinator and consistent with the academic discipline for which the portfolio is prepared.
 The portfolio may be a written paper, or other substantive project or product that demonstrates college-level learning as assessed by a faculty review and consistent with the rigor appropriate to that discipline.
-Any form of portfolio should demonstrate academic excellence with respect to its development, presentation, and delivery. - 5.
-A portfolio will generally consist of the following minimum requirements: - a.
-A title page which shall list the course(s) being petitioned together with the name, address, and telephone numbers (work and home) of the student; - b.
-A Table of contents; - c.
-Resume; - d.
-Statement of learning goals; - e.
-Degree plan or program(s) of study; - f.
-Portfolio proposal; - g.
+Any form of portfolio should demonstrate academic excellence with respect to its development, presentation, and delivery.

+5. A portfolio will generally consist of the following minimum requirements:

+a.
+A title page which shall list the course(s) being petitioned together with the name, address, and telephone numbers (work and home) of the student;

+- b.
+A Table of contents;

+- c.
+Resume;

+- d.
+Statement of learning goals;

+- e.
+Degree plan or program(s) of study;

+- f.
+Portfolio proposal;

+- g.
 Divider for each course petitioned.
-Each section to include: - i.
-Petition for credit; - ii.
-Expanded course description; - iii.
-Essay describing competencies and skills achieved; - iv.
-Supporting documentation (In the event of projects or products that cannot be reduced to writing in an 8 1⁄2 x 11 inch format, photographs, drawings, source codes, or other evidence may be submitted at the discretion and direction of the faculty reviewer to fulfill this requirement.); - v.
-Reviewer's evaluation and grading.
+Each section to include:

+- i.
+Petition for credit;

+- ii.
+Expanded course description;

+- iii.
+Essay describing competencies and skills achieved;

+iv.
+Supporting documentation (In the event of projects or products that cannot be reduced to writing in an 8 $\frac{1}{2}$ x 11 inch format, photographs, drawings, source codes, or other evidence may be submitted at the discretion and direction of the faculty reviewer to fulfill this requirement.);

-- 6. Portfolio credit must be requested before the end of the first week of classes each semester.
+- v.
+Reviewer's evaluation and grading. - 5 Portfolio credit must be requested before the end of the first week of classes each semester in order to be included in credits for financial aid.
 The Request for Portfolio Credit form is available in the Express Center.
 The program director of the discipline involved will appoint a faculty member to evaluate the portfolio.
-If more than one discipline is involved, additional faculty members may be appointed. - 7.
-The portfolio is presented to the Portfolio Program Coordinator and reviewed by the faculty member(s) involved.
+If more than one discipline is involved, additional faculty members may be appointed.

+6 The portfolio is presented to the Portfolio Program Coordinator and reviewed by the faculty member(s) involved.
 The final grade will be entered by the faculty member assigned to the portfolio during final grade entry each semester.